 Net operating income, or NOI, is a non-GAAP financial measure, and it is not indicative of cash available to fund cash needs and should not be considered as an alternative to cash flows as a measure of liquidity.
 We consider NOI to be an appropriate supplemental performance measure because it helps both investors and management to understand the core operations of our properties.
 We use NOI internally as a performance measure and believe it provides useful information to investors regarding our financial condition and results of operations because it reflects only those income and expense items that are incurred at the property level.
 Therefore, we believe NOI is a useful measure for evaluating the operating performance of our real estate assets.
 Our management also uses NOI to evaluate regional property level performance and to make decisions about resource allocations.
 Further, we believe NOI is useful to investors as a performance measure because, when compared across periods, NOI reflects the impact on operations from trends in occupancy rates, rental rates, operating costs and acquisition and development activity on an unleveraged basis, providing perspectives not immediately apparent from net income attributable to Boston Properties, Inc. common shareholders and net income attributable to Boston Properties Limited Partnership common unitholders.
-For example, interest expense is not necessarily linked to the operating performance of a real estate asset and is often incurred at the corporate level (e.g., for other investment activity).
+For example, interest expense is not necessarily linked to the operating performance of a real estate asset and is often incurred at the corporate level as opposed to the property level.
+Similarly, interest expense, may be incurred at the property level even though the financing proceeds may be used at the corporate level (e.g., for other investment activity).
 In addition, depreciation and amortization, because of historical cost accounting and useful life estimates, may distort operating performance at the property level.

 NOI excludes certain components, including interest and other income, development and management services income, general and administrative expenses, transaction costs, impairment loss, interest expense, depreciation and amortization expense, gains (losses) from investments in securities, losses from early extinguishments of debt, losses from interest rate contracts, income from unconsolidated joint ventures, gains on sales of real estate, noncontrolling interests and preferred dividends/distributions as internal reporting addresses these items on a corporate level.
 NOI presented by us may not be comparable to NOI reported by other REITs that define NOI differently.
-We believe that in order to facilitate a clear understanding of our operating results, NOI should be examined in conjunction with net income attributable to Boston Properties, Inc. common shareholders and net income attributable to Boston Properties Limited Partnership common unitholders as presented in our Consolidated Financial Statements.
-NOI should not be considered as an alternative to net income attributable to Boston Properties Limited Partnership common unitholders.
+We believe that in order to facilitate a clear understanding of our operating results, NOI should be examined in conjunction with net income attributable to Boston Properties, Inc. common shareholders and net income attributable to Boston Properties

+Limited Partnership common unitholders as presented in our Consolidated Financial Statements.
+NOI should not be considered as an alternative to net income attributable to Boston Properties, Inc. common unitholders.